 The Tor Browser is a free programme you can download onto your computer.

 It lets you use the Tor software, which makes it more difficult for internet activity to be traced back to you by bouncing your communications around a worldwide network of relays run by volunteers.

 Use private WiFi

 Using public WiFi spots is risky.
 A safer option, if you have a good mobile plan (or pocket WiFi if your country allows it), is to create a hot spot from your mobile phone to connect to a laptop or computer.
-Just make sure you enable a password, so no one else can use your data without your permission, and remember to switch off the hot spot when you’re finished.
+Just make sure you enable a strong password, so no one else can use your data without your permission, and remember to switch off the hot spot when you’re finished.